Yoseph Haddad: Reception

 Haddad with Mosab Hassan Yousef at the University of Oxford, November 2024.

 Haddad has received recognition for his pro-Israel advocacy.
 Israel Hayom has said he is: "one of Israel's most vital representatives on the world stage and across social media", and Calcalist said he is "one of the most eloquent and influential speakers for the State of Israel".
 The Jerusalem Post has also praised Haddad's advocacy and communication skills while noting his "sometimes outrageous persona".
 Haaretz has referred to him as "Israel's favorite Arab hasbarista".

 Haddad has been recognized on lists of pro-Israel influencers, including lists by The Jerusalem Post and the Jewish News Syndicate.
-Haddad received the "Light of Israel" prize from the Israeli Foreign Ministry in 2021 and the Begin Prize in 2022.
-For his work during the Gaza war, the council Zionism in Israel awarded him as a "Heroes of the Home Front".
+Haddad received the Light of Israel prize from the Israeli Foreign Ministry in 2021 and the Begin Prize in 2022.
+For his work during the Gaza war, the Zionist Council in Israel recognized him as one of 16 "Heroes of the Home Front" in 2024.
 In May 2024, he was selected to light a torch at the Israeli Independence Day celebration for his contributions to hasbara.
 The following month, Ariel University granted him an honorary degree for his "relentless efforts in combating anti-Semitism, fostering unity among diverse populations, and presenting Israel's true face to the world".

 According to his lawyers, he has received death threats and been physically attacked because of his pro-Israel advocacy.
 Haddad has stated that he has "been called much worse than a traitor".
 While on a StandWithUs speaking tour of British universities in early 2023, Haddad was met by crowds of protesters.
 He stated that he had to be escorted off of Nottingham University campus for safety reasons.
 That August, he reported that some Israeli Arabs attacked him and his family on a flight from Dubai, injuring his mother and calling him "the traitor, the dog".
 In April 2024, a scheduled appearance by Haddad at Columbia University was canceled after he was allegedly assaulted by a protester.

-Haddad has been accused of contributing to misinformation during the Gaza war, including sharing the false claim that a photo of a dead Gazan child actually depicted a doll.
-Some members of the Palestinian community have criticized him as furthering the aims of the Israeli government and ignoring the discrimination they face.
+Haddad has been accused of contributing to misinformation during the Gaza war, including sharing false claims that photos of dead Gazan children actually depicted dolls.
+The Palestinian community has criticized him as ignoring the discrimination they face and using his Arab identity to further the aims of the Israeli government.
+According to Haaretz, his views are not reflective of the views of the majority of Palestinians in Israel.